akueckes/z80pack/README.md

 	sudo apt install build-essential flex bison dwarves libssl-dev libelf-dev cpio qemu-utils libncurses-dev

-I'd also recommend to create a backup of your current kernel which is found in Windows at /Users/\<username\>/vmlinux (just in case something goes wrong).
+I'd also recommend to create a backup of your current kernel which is found in Windows at /Users/&lt;username&gt;/vmlinux (just in case something goes wrong).

+Make sure the following configuration changes are done with the kernel configuration tool menuconfig:

 Select